zhuowenzhao/video_editing_diffusion/README.md

 2. The new latent vectors will be used to reconstruct frames (the same dimension as input videos) through a VAE decoder.

 ### Postporcessing:
-It contains a few functionalites using module `moviepy`:
+It contains a few functionalites using module `moviepy`.
+See `postprocess.ipynb`.

 1. An audio is extracted from the original video.
 2. A new video is made by combining the audio and new video of the same duration.

-See `postprocess.ipynb`.